IdkwhatImD0ing/Pong/README.md

 • More game modes

-• Websockets for lower latency multiplayer
+• WebSocket for lower latency multiplayer

-• More HopIo features such as group chats, public (no link) and private (password) lobbies.
+• More Hop.io features such as group chats, public (no link) and private (password) lobbies.